bbfrederick/rapidtide/docs/candidate_usage.md

 ### Description:

-> Like rapidtide2, but for single time courses.
+> Like rapidtide, but for single time courses.
 Takes two text files as
 > input, calculates and displays the time lagged crosscorrelation
 > between them, fits the maximum time lag, and estimates the
 > significance of the correlation.
 It has a range of filtering,